Letter from Reuben Hedlock, 10 April 1846

 Excerpt:

-ten thousand pounds [subrirded] and a great portion paid in in the course of three months from this Date I have Just Received a Letter from Br Russell of Merenichie saying that He is now Building a ship of 600 tons Registar and will send her to Liverpool in June and will take about one thousand Shares in the company and sell the ship to them We are intending unless otherwise Directed By the twelve at the General Conference to form a company ^of ...
+ten thousand pounds [subsirded] and a great portion paid in in the course of three months from this Date I have Just Reiceed a Letter from Br Russell of Merenichie saying that He is now Building a ship of 600 tons Registar and will send her to Liverpool in June and will take about one thousand shares in the company and sell the ship to them we are intending unless otherwise Directed By the twelve at the General Conference to form a company ^of ...

 • Page 5